sozemego/idle-kluch/idle-kluch-client/README.md

 that if you visit your production site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you'll continue to get the previously cached assets from the service worker.
-If you have an immediate need to view your updated production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.
+If you have an immediate need to view your updater production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.